Access to Prime requires onboarding. Contact

 SettlePrimeSettlementBatchAsset

 to initiate the transfer.
-Track progress via
+Track progress and retrieve trade_ids via

 GetPrimeSettlementBatch.Endpoint groups